Magnetism in Gemstones

 Daylight and UV Fluorescence

 Our study has turned up a number of Mali Garnets from Mali that have unusual color, and we find that color variation (near-colorless, yellow, light green to dark green, brown, orange, red) is broader than what is generally reported for Mali Garnet.
-The refractive index range (RI 1.747-1.784) we found is also higher than what was noted by Mary Johnson (RI 1.752-1.779).
+The refractive index range (RI 1.747-1.784) we found is also higher than what was noted in the preliminary study by Mary Johnson (RI 1.752-1.779).
 On average, Malis have a refractive index of approximately RI 1.76 and an average magnetic susceptibility near SI 600, although magnetic susceptibility in Malis at the lowest end of the RI range can be half as much as the average.

 Chrome Malis are rare.
 These Malis are more pure green than yellow green, and derive most of their color from vanadium/chromium rather than from iron (Fe3+).
 The spectrometer graph below left shows both iron and chromium/vanadium in the bright green Chrome Mali from Brazil shown below right.